commandus/lorawan-network-server/README.md

 ## lora-print

-lora-print utility parseRX packet received from the Semtech gateway and try to decode payload.
+lora-print utility parse packet received from the Semtech gateway and try to decode payload.

 Mandatory option is one of